David zum Brunnen

 Zum Brunnen is also known for his appearances in national touring theatrical productions throughout the country and regionally for portrayals including Charles Dickens (and numerous other characters) in Dr. Elliot Engel’s The Night Before Christmas Carol, War Bonds: The Songs & Letters of World War II, among others.

+In 2023, David starred in a drama film, The Problem of the Hero, directed by Shaun Dozier.